tgc-bot/FourAcesContracts/Membership.md

 ## XV: High Stakes Poker Games

-1. High stakes poker games are normal poker games as explained above with a few changes:
+1. High stakes poker games are blind poker games as explained above with a few changes:

-    1. The starting bet is 50 chips; (if any,) bets on the flop MUST be no lower than 75
+    1. The big blind is now 100, small blind now 50; bets on the flop MUST be no lower than 75

-    2. The minimum bet is one and a half of the previous round’s bet.
-        (ex: if the last round was raised by 100 (and matched by all) then the next round MUST start at 150 – rounded up where ever needed)
+    2.  <span id="_Toc530153202" class="anchor"></span>In order to
+        raise, you must place at least as much as the previous raise.

+        1. Example: Someone bets 25 chips, you must raise by at least 25 chips (so actually betting 50).

 ## XVI: Fees for not playing

-For each game that is missed, a player MAY be given 50 chips-worth in a penalty.
-This penalty will be allowed a ‘grace’ period, of three games, per week.
-If the player does not exceed a missed-game count of three per week, then their count is reset on the next week.
-If the player does exceed three games per week, they SHALL be fined a cumulative penalty.
-As shown:

-  - On the third game missed, the penalty is at 150 chips and is the final allowed missed game. (the penalty would not, at this point, be deducted)

-  - On the fourth game missed, the penalty is deducted at 200 chips.

-  - On the fifth game missed, the penalty is deducted at 250 chips.

-  - On the sixth game missed, the penalty is deducted at 300 chips.

-  - On the seventh game missed, the penalty is deducted at 350 chips.

-  - On the eighth game missed, the penalty is deducted at 400 chips.

-And so on.

-Repeated, deliberate, missing of games MAY result in a further penalty or termination of Membership – even if the Member does not exceed the three-time grace period.

-<span class="underline">Any punishments are given through the sole
-authority by the Ministry of Games and MAY be issued in the form of M.O.A.
-Citations – which would not require approval by the M.O.A.</span>
+Given that we are now a friendly house-game scenario, the fees for not playing are no longer as severe:

+In blackjack, there are no fees for failing to pay;

+In blinds-poker, the only fee is the blind itself – even if you are not present, the blind will still be ‘posted’ by you (temporarily covered by the person who last placed the blind (or the Casino if they can’t), until you can pay back that person yourself).

+In non-blinds-poker, the fee is:

+  - The first two games missed in a day (or the first three in a week, whichever applies first) are not penalised

+  - Each game missed thereafter will result in a flat penalty of 25 chips per game.

 # XVII: Layout of Terms